 PALS (Patient AirLift Services) arranges free air transportation for people for medical diagnosis, treatment, or follow-up who cannot afford or are unable to fly commercially.

 Medication and treatment cost assistance

-Partnership for Prescription Assistance helps qualifying patients who lack prescription drug coverage obtain the medications they need.
+Medicine Assistance Tool (MAT) helps qualifying patients who lack prescription drug coverage obtain the medications they need.

 RxHope.com helps patients obtain free or low-cost prescription medications.

 The Patient Advocate Foundation provides education, legal counseling, and referrals for people with cancer who need assistance managing insurance, financial, debt crisis, and job discrimination issues.
 It also provides co-pay assistance and financial aid for eligible patients.

 Cancer Family Relief Fund is a charitable organization that encourages and facilitates grants to children whose parent or guardian is struggling with a diagnosis of cancer.
 These grants support the children's extracurricular activities so that they may feel some sense of normalcy as their parent focuses on treatment and recovery.

 This list is provided for informational purposes only.
 Cancer.Net and ASCO do not endorse the content, operators, products, or services of such applications and websites and are not responsible directly or indirectly for any damages or injury caused by or in connection with use of any content, products, or services available through third-party applications and websites.
 As always, be sure to talk with your health care team about any questions you may have about information you find.